cheers19/Deep-Learning-For-Optical-Abberation-Correction/README.md

 ## Numerical error prediction

-Once the classification (both `ErrorType` and `En`) is achieved, a **simple linear regression model** is applied specifically to rows labeled with the predicted classes.
+Once the classification (both `error_name` and `parameter_name`) is achieved, a **simple linear regression model** is applied specifically to rows labeled with the predicted classes.
 This post-classification regression demonstrated *extremely high accuracy* in determining the required correction value.

 This two-step process—casceding classification followed by focused regression—successfully addresses the data's inherent complexity and sparsity.